Open-Network-Insight/oni-lda-c/README.md

 ## Contributing

-Because of the critical position that oni-lda-c holds in the OpenNetworkInsight system, contributions to oni-lda-c will be carefully vetted.
+Because of the critical position that oni-lda-c holds in the Open-Network-Insight system, contributions to oni-lda-c will be carefully vetted.

 ## Issues

-Report issues at the [OpenNetworkInsight issues page](https://github.com/Open-Network-Insight/open-network-insight/issues).
+Report issues at the [Open-Network-Insight issues page](https://github.com/Open-Network-Insight/open-network-insight/issues).

 ## Maintainers